Belval/pdf2image/README.md

 - `grayscale` parameter allows you to convert images to grayscale (`-gray` in pdftoppm CLI)
 - `single_file` parameter allows you to convert the first PDF page only, without adding digits at the end of the `output_file`
 - Allow the user to specify poppler's installation path with `poppler_path`
-- Fixed a bug where PNGs buffer with a non-terminating I-E-N-D sequence would throw an exception

 ## Performance tips